DarrenMowat/blackbox/DEVELOPER.md

 #### Success
 In the successful case the full contents of the Blackbox processes STDOUT should be inserted into the editors buffer, replacing its current contents.
 #### Failure
-In the non-successful case the full contents of the Blackbox processes STDERR should be dispalyed to the user in whatever way is appropriate in the editor.
+In the non-successful case the full contents of the Blackbox processes STDERR should be displayed to the user in whatever way is appropriate in the editor.
 The output on STDERR will contain useful error messages about how to fix the error.